DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/setup/ios.md

 {{< /tabs >}}
 {{< /site-region >}}

 The RUM iOS SDK automatically tracks user sessions depending on options provided at the SDK initialization.
-To add GDPR compliance for your EU users and other [initialization parameters][14] to the SDK configuration, see the [Set tracking consent documentation][15].
+To add GDPR compliance for your EU users and other [initialization parameters][7] to the SDK configuration, see the [Set tracking consent documentation](#set-tracking-consent-gdpr-compliance).

 ### Sample RUM sessions

-To control the data your application sends to Datadog RUM, you can specify a sampling rate for RUM sessions while [initializing the RUM iOS SDK][16] as a percentage between 0 and 100.
+To control the data your application sends to Datadog RUM, you can specify a sampling rate for RUM sessions while [initializing the RUM iOS SDK][8] as a percentage between 0 and 100.

 For example, to only keep 50% of sessions use: